-Watch Aashish complete Part 1 of the IELTS Speaking Test.
+Watch Aashish complete an IELTS Speaking Part 1 example test.
 Here are the questions he is asked:

 Let’s talk about what you do.